UltraFine+® Next Gen

 It has been common practice to use soil geochemistry in mineral exploration with little regard for soil parameters or landform settings and how these relate to buried mineralisation.
 The UltraFine+® Next Gen Analytics research addressed this challenge by delivering an analytical refinement of the UltraFine+® soil analysis method and by adding relevant mineral proxies via spectral mineralogy and soil properties pH, EC and particle size distribution to the soil analytical workflow and interpretation.

-Since the project completion in November 2023, the CSIRO has conducted further research and ground testing into machine-learned landscape modelling in Australia and the Next Gen Analytics tools will be commercially available through CSIRO’s Exploration Toolkit as LandScape+ from April 2025.
+Since the project completion in November 2023, the CSIRO has conducted further research and ground testing into machine-learned landscape modelling in Australia and the landscape modelling and statistical outlier definition by landscape type functionality of the Next Gen Analytics tools will be commercially available through CSIRO’s Exploration Toolkit as LandScape+ from April 2025.